 What’s being done to stop anti-social behaviour in Ardleigh Green?

-Havering authorities have met for second time to discuss progress to reduce anti-social behaviour at the Ardleigh Green campus of Havering College yesterday evening (December 3), this time physically, socially-distanced.
+Havering authorities have met for a second time to discuss progress to reduce anti-social behaviour at the Ardleigh Green campus of Havering College.

-MP for Romford Andrew Rosindell and Havering College principal, Paul Wakeling hosted the meeting discussing the recent violence issues with around 15 people from the council, the GLA, the neighbourhood watch team, anti-knife crime charity Taksal and others.
+MP for Romford Andrew Rosindell and Havering College principal, Paul Wakeling hosted the socially-distanced meeting yesterday (December 3) with around 15 people from the council, the GLA, the neighbourhood watch team, anti-knife crime charity Taksal and others.

-It follows the last meeting where the council invited residents, the police, Havering College, the Romford MP and Ardleigh Green road business owners to participate in a Zoom meeting to discuss the same issues which had up to 200 people attend.
+It follows a meeting in which the council invited residents, the police, Havering College, Mr Rosindell and Ardleigh Green Road business owners to participate in a Zoom meeting to discuss the same issues.
+Up to 200 people attended.

-Leader of the council, Damian White has also now announced that mobile CCTV was installed today (December 4) on the corner of Squirrels Heath Road looking into Ardleigh Green Road and Cecil Avenue, which will be there four months until permanent CCTV is fitted.
+Leader of the council, Damian White has also now announced that mobile CCTV was installed today (December 4) on the corner of Squirrels Heath Road looking into Ardleigh Green Road and Cecil Avenue.
+It will be there for four months until permanent CCTV is fitted.

 In the first meeting on Zoom, Mr Rosindell said: “There’s a feeling that the community has changed for the worse.
 We can reverse this.